mc2it/theme/docs/README.md

 <!-- tabs:end -->

 ## Usage
-Sorry, there is nothing to see here at the moment.
+Sorry, there is nothing to see here for the moment.
-In the meantime, you can improve your skills by consulting the [Bootstrap documentation](https://getbootstrap.com).
+In the meantime, you can check the [Bootstrap documentation](https://getbootstrap.com).

 ## See also
 - [Git repository](https://github.com/mc2it/theme)